The Yamaha Group aims to contribute to regions and community activities by planning and holding music events in various regions.

 Regional Contribution Activities by the Yamaha Symphonic Band

 The Yamaha Symphonic Band, which was established in 1961, is an amateur band whose members are Yamaha Group employees.
 The band's activities include holding regular musical performances and pop concerts, supporting the Yamaha Baseball Club, and performing regularly and appearing in contests in Japan and overseas.
-The band also actively participates in events rooted in the local region, while cooperating with the "city of music" vision promoted by the city of Hamamatsu, and by participating in the Symphony Band Parade of the Hamamatsu Festival as well as the Promenade Concert held in front of JR Hamamatsu Station.
-Furthermore, the band also performs to support, through music, areas affected by natural disasters.
+The band also actively participates in events rooted in the local region, while cooperating with the "city of music" vision promoted by the city of Hamamatsu, and by participating in a mini-concert at the Hamamatsu Festival as well as the Promenade Concert held in front of JR Hamamatsu Station.

 Supporting Youth Development in Central and South America